Peripheral Bypass Surgery

-Peripheral artery bypass surgery is a procedure to treat severe peripheral artery disease (PAD).
+Peripheral artery bypass surgery is a cardiology procedure to treat severe peripheral artery disease (PAD).
 Peripheral artery bypass restores blood flow to the legs by using a graft to reroute blood around a blockage in your artery.

 Depending on where your artery is blocked, there are two different types of peripheral bypasses your surgeon may decide on:

 During the surgery, a graft is stitched into the artery above and below the blockage.
 This creates a new passage for blood flow.
 The blocked section of the artery is usually not removed.
 After the graft is in place, the incisions in the skin are closed with stitches or staples.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiovascular surgeons develop personalized treatment plan for every patient.
-Learn more about our expertise and approach to Diagnosis and Treatment.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiovascular surgeons develop a personalized cardiology treatment plan for every patient.
+Learn more about our expertise and approach to Cardiology Diagnosis and Treatment.